Skip to content

 Collaborating

 Want multiple users to annotate?
-Upload the entire output folder to Google Drive, Dropbox, or OneDrive and perform the cleaning steps there!
+Upload the entire output folder to Google Drive, Dropbox or OneDrive and clean it there.

 Step 2: Compute MaxN

-Once you have reviewed all track screenshots, it’s time to generate MaxN.
+Once you’ve reviewed all track screenshots, generate MaxN:

-1. Open Terminal at the sharktrack folder (same as when running the model in the User Guide)
+1. Open the terminal in the sharktrack folder (same as in the User Guide).

 2. Activate the virtual environment: